 This 4-phased program structure incorporates a range of activities for students to develop TLC skills.
-It includes an induction day for all participating schools and students, classroom engagement with local community organisations to support learning about what is available for community, brokering local connections with organisations to support and develop student led projects and finally, the opportunity for students to present their work at the an end of year presentation event to conclude the program.
+It includes an induction day for all participating schools and students, classroom engagement with local community organisations to support learning about what is available for community, brokering local connections with organisations to support and develop student led projects and finally, the opportunity for students to present their work at an end of year presentation event to conclude the program.

-Currently the Program is mapped to learning competencies in VCAL (including: Personal Development and Work-Related Skills, Literacy, Numeracy,) which supports students to achieve senior school outcomes.
+Currently the Program is mapped to learning competencies in VCAL (including: Personal Development and Work-Related Skills, Literacy, Numeracy) which supports students to achieve senior school outcomes.
 This model can also be adapted for other year levels and learning programs.

 Participating Schools in 2021

 Three local secondary schools are participating in the Working Community Program, including Diamond Valley College, Eltham High School and Montmorency Secondary College with a combined number of over 100 students this year.